NickkciN7/Random-Movie-Displayer/README.md

     pip3 install psycopg2-binary
     pip3 install Flask-SQLAlchemy==2.1

-    If you would like to put on Heroku:
+    If you would like to put on Heroku(Current milestone is not deployed on heroku):
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)  # install Homebrew
     brew tap heroku/brew && brew install heroku  # install Heroku CLI

+    For react related things look in the setup repo linked above.

 ### Running After Installs
     You must have a .env file as described above.